suzykersten/suzykersten.github.io/_posts/projects/2018-12-01-Local-Hack-Day.md

 layout: post
 title: "Local Hack Day"
 image: ""
-flavor: "Organizing a local hackathon for APSU, from venue to food, with the help of MLH, the CSCI department, and the ACM."
+flavor: "Organizing a local hackathon for APSU, attended by 12 students."
 date: 2018-12-01
 ---

-# Organizing Local Hack Day

-November - December 2018

 ## What it is